 Ro Allen Gender and Sexuality Commissioner of Victoria

-As founding CEO of UnitingCare Cutting Edge, Ro established Victoria’s first rural support group for LGBTI+ young people and a state wide network facilitated through the Youth Affairs Council of Victoria for training and workers support.
+As founding CEO of UnitingCare Cutting Edge, Ro established Victoria’s first rural support group for LGBTIQ+ young people and a state wide network facilitated through the Youth Affairs Council of Victoria for training and workers support.

 Ro is the former Deputy Chair of the Hume Regional Development Australia Committee and former Chair of Communities for Children in Shepparton.
-Ro was appointed to the first Victorian LGBTI+ Ministerial Advisory Committee in 2001, chaired the second and served on the third Committee concluding in 2014.
+Ro was appointed to the first Victorian LGBTIQ+ Ministerial Advisory Committee in 2001, chaired the second and served on the third Committee concluding in 2014.
 Ro was a member and later co-chaired the National Working Party for GLBTI Social Reform established from 2011 to 2013.